Everything you want to know about fresh egg pasta

 Your subscription makes all the difference.
 It allows me to continue sharing the heart of Italy with you through authentic recipes, insider guides, conversations with cookbook authors, and a behind-the-scenes look at the making of our upcoming cookbook.
 It’s a way to directly support this ongoing project, ensuring we can keep bringing a piece of Italy into your home, one story at a time.

 Thank you for being here, and for supporting this journey.
-I look forward to cooking with you on October 27th and beyond.
-Keep your eyes peeled for the link and recipe soon!
+I look forward to cooking with you on the next Cook Along and beyond.

 What you will find behind the paywall: